search

 You can receive support in Japanese

-Furthermore, by joining the Exness Premier Program, you’ll have access to priority support services provided by a dedicated team of experts, regardless of your Premier tier.
-As a Premier member, you’ll also have the opportunity to receive personalized support from a dedicated account manager.
-For more information on how to join the Exness Premier Program, please visit the link below.
+Furthermore, as a member of the Exness Premier Program, you’ll have access to priority support services provided by a more specialized support team, regardless of your Premier rank.
+As a Premier member, you’ll also be able to receive in-person support from a dedicated account manager.
+Please refer to the link below for more information on how to join the Exness Premier Program.

-Important Points to Note About Exness Gold Trading
+Important Points to Note When Trading Gold with Exness

 Symbol names vary depending on the account type